 What will happen to your leads once you've generated them?
 And once the holidays have come and gone, what will they mean to your business?

 Before you launch your campaign, it's best to design a plan for qualifying and developing your leads once they've filled out your form.

 With marketing automation software, you can use email nurturing to keep leads engaged with your business and move them closer to a sale.

 Before you can begin creating emails and workflows, you need to take another look at your list to determine if there are opportunities for segmentation.
 Dividing your list of leads will make it easier for you to deliver more contextual follow-up emails, which will help you separate yourself from holiday inbox chaos, and ultimately help recipients see the value in your relationship.

 Next, determine what content you'll use to nurture your leads.
 You can narrow your focus by honing in on what your goals are for this nurturing process.
-Do you want them turn these people in sales?
+Do you want them to turn these people into sales?
 Subscribers?
 Are you looking to direct them to a particular page?

-For a campaign like the holiday calendar we've been referencing throughout this post, it might make sense to re-engage those leads with more helpful, related resources, such as:
+For your campaign, it might make sense to re-engage those leads with helpful, related resources.

 And to track your progress, make sure you set a goal for your workflow.
 If you're a HubSpot customer, you can do so in HubSpot's Workflow App, which makes it easy for you to gauge the performance of your email sequence.